mike14747/rmlbb2/docs/schemaValidation.md

             },
             order: {
                 bsonType: 'int',
-                minimum: 1,
-                description: 'order must be a positive integer and is required' },
+                description: 'order must be a positive integer and is required',
+                minimum: 1
+            },
             topics: {
                 bsonType: 'int',
-                minimum: 1,
-                description: 'topics must be a positive integer and is required' },
+                description: 'topics must be a positive integer and is required',
+                minimum: 0
+            },
             posts: {
                 bsonType: 'int',
-                minimum: 1,
-                description: 'posts must be a positive integer and is required' },
+                description: 'posts must be a positive integer and is required',
+                minimum: 0
+            },
             lastPost: {
                 bsonType: 'object',